|

 a senior at Loyola College in Baltimore, Md.
 He was a member of St. Anns Catholic Church in Hampton and an avid golfer and

+soccer and lacrosse player.
 Survivors, in addition to his parents, include a sister, Katherine E. Schiable, at home; paternal

 grandfather, John P. Schiable of Ocean Beach; maternal grandmother, Mrs. Barbara J. Wilson of Sarasota, Fla.; many aunts,